hopla-training/wordpress-lab/README.md

     __If you change this name you should change stack file too.__

-###__These secret names will label secret from other services or stack although they will be used with same names inside containers/tasks.__
+### __These secret names will label secrets from other services or stack although they will be used with same names inside containers/tasks.__

 4. Create two secret objects for this stack deployment.